 Are There Transaction Fees?
 Who Pays the Transaction Fees?

 Yes, there are fees associated with each digital giving transaction.
 At the time the transaction is made or a recurring gift is set up, you will have the option to pay the transaction fee as part of your donation.
 [Church name] pays the transaction fees not paid for by the donor.
-Transaction fees are 3% for credit/debit transactions and 1% for ACH/E-Check transactions.
+Transaction fees are typically 2.9% for credit/debit card transactions, 3.5% for American Express Card transactions, and 1% for ACH/E-Check transactions, plus a $0.30 transaction fee in addition to the percentage fee.

 Is Digital Giving Secure?